HAProxy config tutorials

 globalssl-server-verify none

-Performance Considerations Jump to heading
+Performance considerations Jump to heading

 Consider these factors when estimating TLS encryption performance: